 Flötotto Furniture - Entrepreneurial Spirit since 1906

-Heinrich’s sons Franz and Fritz then entered the company.
+Heinrich’s sons Franz and Fritz then joined the company.
 While Franz continued to manufacture home furniture, Fritz began developing ergonomically shaped office and school furniture in the 1950s.
-In 1952, he patented the innovative pinc-shaped seat that was later known world-wide: a seat shell for chairs, made of a compacted beech plywood impregnated with phenolic resin - in principle a wooden shell with the qualities of plastic.
+In 1952, he patented the innovative pag-shaped seat that was later known world-wide: a seat shell for chairs, made of a compacted beech plywood impregnated with phenolic resin - in principle a wooden shell with the qualities of plastic.
 More than 21 million Flötotto shaped seats have been sold.
 Between 1969 and 1991, the third generation of the family joined the corporate heritage.